 R152 ((international children; standard conservation fee)

-In order to qualify for SA rates, you must be able to prove you are an SA citizen, by presenting a valid SA ID, passport or driver’s license.
+In order to qualify for SA rates, you must be able to prove you are a SA citizen, by presenting a valid SA ID (must be an original ID or certified paper copy, not a digital copy), passport or driver’s license.